No jobs are currently available.

 If you are absent from paid employment for LESS THAN ONE WORKING WEEK you will need to complete a self-certificate confirming your illness.
 This form called an SC1 is available directly from your employer.
 You do not need to have seen your doctor in order to complete this.
 If your employer insists upon a doctor’s note in this instance, please be aware that this is not an NHS service and there will be a fee.

 If you are absent from paid employment MORE THAN ONE WORKING WEEK you will require a sick note from a doctor in order to receive Statutory Sick Pay.
+For these requests, please complete an administrative eConsult and we will get back to you.

 This form is now called a ‘Fit Note’ and may be used to either indicate that you are unfit for all work for a period of time, or maybe fit to return to work with amended duties.